hasinthaindrajee/wso2-am-ci-cd-demo/README.md

-# CI/CD Pipeline for WSO2 API Manager with Jenkins.
+# CI/CD Pipeline for WSO2 API Manager with Jenkins..

 This repository contains demo files for creating a CI/CD pipeline for APIs with WSO2 API Manager with Jenkins.